 - Do your part.
 Society breaks down when we stop working together and give up on our problems.
-Visit the Get Involved page and find what you care about.
+Visit the Get Involved page and find something you care about.

 - Subscribe.
 Subscribing will help podcast app developers and other listeners notice The Plural of You.
 Choose a free option.

 - Support other podcasts.
 You can find a few recommendations on the Resources page.